Engineering Management, ME EM

 • Two (2) or more years of experience in industrial, civil or government engineering or a technical professional position is preferred.

-Students are required to request official transcripts from all academic institutions attended (excluding UCCS if applicable) as well as two letters of recommendation, submitted by the issuing institution or recommender.
+Students are required to request official transcripts from all academic institutions attended (excluding University of Colorado campuses, if applicable).

 To learn more about admission requirements and the application process, please visit the UCCS Admissions page.